microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** define the _skip_ parameter as an integer with a default and minimum value of 0.

+##### top

+:heavy_check_mark: **YOU MAY** allow clients to pass the _top_ query parameter to specify the maximum number of resources to return from the collection.

+:white_check_mark: **DO** define the _top_ parameter as an integer with a minimum value of 1.

+:white_check_mark: **DO** return all resources of the collection, starting from _skip_ if specified, possibly paginated by server-driven pagination, if _top_ is not specified.

+:white_check_mark: **DO** return the _top_ resources, accumulated over all server-driven paging, if the collection contains at least _top_ number of resources.
+Returning fewer than _top_ resources can be interpreted by the client to mean that there are no more resources in the collection.

 ##### maxpagesize

-:ballot_box_with_check: **YOU SHOULD** allow clients to pass the _maxpagesize_ query parameter to specify the maximum number of resources to include in the response.
+:heavy_check_mark: **YOU MAY** allow clients to pass the _maxpagesize_ query parameter to specify the maximum number of resources to include in a single response.

 :white_check_mark: **DO** define the _maxpagesize_ parameter as an optional integer with a default value appropriate for the collection.

 :white_check_mark: **DO** make clear in documentation of the _maxpagesize_ parameter that the operation may choose to return fewer resources than the value specified in a single response.

 :white_check_mark: **DO** apply any _skip_ value specified by the client before applying the _maxpagesize_ to the collection.

+:no_entry: **DO NOT** support both _top_ and _maxpagesize_ unless server-side paging provides stronger consistency guarantees and these are described in the documentation.

 > MDK: Make sure that the guidance below is captured elsewhere then remove from here.
 > Note: If the server can't honor _skip_ or _maxpagesize_ (e.g. a negative value is specified), the server MUST return an error to the client informing about it instead of just ignoring the query options.